Why Japanese Rehearsal Studios Are Special

 Equipment Rules

-- Follow proper amp power-on sequence:
+- Follow amp power procedures:

 - ON: Volume to 0 → Power ON → (Wait 30 seconds for tube amps) → STANDBY ON → Raise volume